Anatoxin-a: Cyclic expansion of tropanes

 The first biologically occurring initial substance for tropane expansion into anatoxin-a was cocaine, which has similar stereochemistry to anatoxin-a.
-Cocaine is first converted into the endo isomer of cyclopropane, which is then photolytically cleaved to obtain an alpha, beta unsaturated ketone.
+Cocaine is first converted into the endo isomer of a cyclopropane, which is then photolytically cleaved to obtain an alpha, beta unsaturated ketone.
 Through the use of diethyl azodicarboxylate, the ketone is demethylated and anatoxin-a is formed.
 A similar, more recent synthesis pathway involves producing 2-tropinone from cocaine and treating the product with ethyl chloroformate producing a bicyclic ketone.
 This product is combined with trimethylsilyldiazylmethane, an organoaluminum Lewis acid and trimethylsinyl enol ether to produce tropinone.
 This method undergoes several more steps, producing useful intermediates as well as anatoxin-a as a final product.

 Cyclization of cyclooctenes

 The first and most extensively explored approach used to synthesize anatoxin-a in vitro, cyclooctene cyclization involves 1,5-cyclooctadiene as its initial source.
 This starting substance is reacted to form methyl amine and combined with hypobromous acid to form anatoxin-a.
 Another method developed in the same laboratory uses aminoalcohol in conjunction with mercuric (II) acetate and sodium borohydride.
 The product of this reaction was transformed into an alpha, beta ketone and oxidized by ethyl azodicarboxylate to form anatoxin-a.